wp-plugins/mooberry-book-manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 2.0 =
+* New: Added General Settings, Publisher Settings, and Edition Formats Settings
+* New: Added Editions to book pages
+* New: Added Librarian and Master Librarian Roles
+* New: Added French translation
+* Improved: Redesigned layout of Book Page
+* Improved: Blank data defaults and labels no longer display on Book Page
+* Improved: Added Comments support to books
+* Fixed: Moved tags to new custom taxonomy instead of using post tags.

 = 1.3.2 =
 * Added 9 new retailers
 * Escapes add_query_vars for safety